 “That’s love,” I told my nephew, Rafael.
 All those present in the living room consented.
 Love stories surround us.
 A friend, Rafael P, is caregiver to an ex-boyfriend who is in stage four of cancer, feeding Jeff meals and changing Jeff ‘s sheets on occasions that he messes his bed, while another friend, Joe, has tightened bonds with his partner, who is nursing him through short-term memory loss and limited mobility, the aftereffects of a brain tumor operation performed a year and a half ago.
 My own mother is now wary about solo trips to San Francisco because of my father’s crippling knee problems and arthritis.
 To walk, he needs a cane in one hand and the support of an arm in the other, and he has difficulty putting on his socks and shoes.
 I told my mother that he wouldn’t like it if we were to make him feel as an invalid through constant vigilance.
 “Of course, he wouldn’t,” she said, yet a fact is a fact.
 “Still, he can’t be left alone.”

-Later, my nephew, Rafael, said about his girlfriend, “I don’t know if I’d be able to do the same for Kelly.”
+My nephew, Rafael, said about his girlfriend, “I don’t know if I’d be able to do the same for Kelly.”
 I responded that he could never know.
 None of us could, for a flip side exists to every position as it does in a war.
 My sister knew two guys in college, Paul and Jim, who were a couple and continued on as such after graduation, until Paul’s health deteriorated from a brain tumor.
 As it did for Joe, a surgery impaired his movement, causing Jim to break off their relationship.
 I read that a similar scenario happened between two men who, in the 1990s, were big names in the gay media on account of their physiognomy and sexual prowess, assets that Colt Studios, a company dedicated to the promotion of superior-caliber physiques, recorded on film.
 True to the title of their video, “Muscle Ranch,” Jake Tanner and Ed Dinakos were thoroughbreds that boasted ripped abs and Hercules thighs.
 Then AIDS took its toll on Ed, and Jake left.

 I am not here to make assumptions on Jim and Jake.
 I am not an insider to their decisions, and what I relate of them are secondhand accounts.
 I cite the two to underline that we can never accurately foresee how rough a going can get.
 Only when we are experiencing it can we fathom the full oppressiveness of the situation.
 Should we quit, would we be committing an egregious act?
 Nobody chooses to be ill as much as nobody chooses to be a victim of a war.
 Nevertheless, things happen.
 When they do, heroes are born.
 We extol them.
 We convince ourselves in our moments of peace and health that, in hardship with a loved one, we will hold the likes of John and our devoted spouses in “Coming Home,” Sally Hyde and Lu Yanshi, as examples to follow.
 But the truth is in my nephew’s statement: “ I don’t know…”